matthewpanizza/BoostedUnbrickFirmware/README.md

 <img src="Pictures/VoltageDeltaMode.gif" width="35%">

 ## Closing Remarks
 Thanks for following me through the adventure of this project!
 As difficult as software engineering and figuring things out with little documentation is, this project was quite enjoyable and did end up getting the skateboard working again.
 Feel free to use the results of my experiments to learn some new things yourself or even make improvements to it.
 I know as of writing this in November of 2024 that there are still a handful of features that still need implementation.
 If you end up getting a new feature working, I'd be happy to get it pulled in.
 Please please please be careful if you are going to run this firmware on your board ([Disclaimer](#disclaimer))!
-While you're at it, go check out some of the other projects on my repo, like the CAN Bus Analyzer that I used for doing the CAN Bus debugging on this project.
+While you're at it, go check out some of the other projects on my repo, like the CAN Bus  that I used for doing the CAN Bus debugging on this project.
 Thanks for reading!